NateEag/how-i-code/content/fail-gracefully.rst

 Undo, for instance, should make changing our minds less dangerous.
-Instead, most implementations drop all divergent histories when you redo, making it useless for anything more than typo fixes.
+Instead, most implementations drop all divergent histories when you redo, making it deadly for anything more than typo fixes.

 `Emacs and Vim </know-your-tools.html>`__ avoid this pitfall, but they still `need <http://www.dr-qubit.org/emacs.php#undo-tree>`__